scalar-labs/scalardl/docs/how-to-write-function.md

-# A Guide on How to Use Function for Scalar DL
+# A Guide on How to Write Function for Scalar DL

 This document sets out some guidelines for writing functions for Scalar DL.